cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 * `sysinfo` — display system information
 * `timestomp` — manipulate file times
 * `upload` — transfer file from the host to the target

+Meterpreter sessions can be backgrounded using the `background` command, and all sessions can be backgrounded using `CTRL + Z`.
+List sessions using the `sessions` command, and foreground a session using `session -i #`, where `#` is the session number.

 I *think* that Meterpreter is being run directly from memory, and what `migrate` is doing is basically creating a new process using the memory of a different application, hopping to that process, and then shutting down the old process.